-- (i) Actuarial gains and losses; - (ii) Return on plan assets, excluding interest; and - (iii) Any asset ceiling effects, excluding interest.
+- Actuarial gains and losses; (i) - Return on plan assets, excluding interest; and (ii) - Any asset ceiling effects, excluding interest. (iii)

 Services costs are recognised in profit or loss, and include current and past service costs as well as gains and losses on curtailments.